Home > Fruit Desserts > Maple Syrup Cinnamon Baked Pears

 Maple Syrup Cinnamon Baked Pears

-Snuggle up with this baked pears dessert made with sweet pears, cozy winter spices, maple syrup, and toasted pecans.
-Top the maple syrup cinnamon baked pears with whipped coconut cream for an incredibly easy and beautiful dessert.
+Snuggle up with these maple syrup cinnamon baked pears dessert!
+This is an easy oven-baked fruit recipe featuring seasonal sweet pears, cozy winter spices, maple syrup, and toasted pecans.
+Top the baked pears with whipped coconut cream for a festive and beautiful dessert.

 Now that it is winter fruit season, I love highlighting the exciting ways the delicious fruit can be transformed into a dessert.
-Like my easy apple biscoff crisp, winter citrus and cream oatmeal tart, and the gluten free pear galette.
+Like my easy hasselback apples baked dessert, apple biscoff crips for two, winter citrus and cream oatmeal tart, and the gluten free pear galette.

-• This may be the easiest dessert recipes on the blog!
+• This may be the easiest dessert recipe on the blog!

 • Pear is the star of the show!
 The pears bake up buttery and sweet while still having a little firm bite.